sucotronic/programmers-toolbox/README.md

 FAQ
 ---

-* ¿Why wxWidgets?
+* ¿Why Qt?

   The program has to support main programmers platforms: mac, windows, linux.
+Also Qt has better doc than other cross platform frameworks ;)

 * ¿Why static binary?